 Deliberate cruelty to animals is a form of violence.
 Besides being harmful to a living creature capable of suffering and feeling pain, intentional animal cruelty can be one of the earliest and most dramatic predictors that an individual is developing a pattern of seeking power and control by inflicting suffering on others.
 It can also be an indicator of other kinds of violence being perpetrated on family members or others.

-The Alberta SPCA has joined with numerous other agencies in both animal welfare and human services to operate a pet safekeeping program.
-Over a dozen agencies have representation on an advisory board, known as the Alberta Alliance for the Safety of Animals and People (AASAP).
+The Alberta SPCA has joined with numerous other agencies in both animal welfare and human services to operate a Pet Safekeeping Program.
 The program provides temporary foster care for the pets of victims of domestic violence who have to leave their abusive situations.

 If you have cause to believe there is animal abuse occurring in your community, you should report it to the appropriate SPCA or humane society for your area.
 Discuss your concerns and observations—the staff who take the calls share your concern and will help to identify the nature of the situation and the appropriate response.
 Your call will be treated in confidence, though your name and contact information will need to be taken in case further information is needed.
 On rare occasions (if cases go to court) you may need to provide written or verbal testimony.